Snacking and Your Teeth

 Some foods, such as soft drinks, are also acidic, something many baby boomers learned in science class by dropping a tooth in a jar full of soda and watching it dissolve over the next week or so.
 In addition to being acidic, some brands with sugar contain as much as 11 teaspoons of sugar per serving, according to the American Dental Association.
 If you want to reduce your sugar intake, you are better off switching to the diet versions, which typically contain less sugar.
 But even most diet drinks contain phosphoric acid and citric acid, which can also erode your teeth over time.

 What snacks are good for my teeth?

 Raw vegetables are a good choice.
-Cut up some carrot sticks, or pick up a bag of baby carrots.
+Cut up some carrot sticks or celery, or pick up a bag of baby carrots.
 They're tasty, and the crunch is satisfying as well.
 Here are some other smart snack choices:

 - Plain yogurt

 Cheese is particularly good for your teeth -- although it can contain a lot of fat, so don't overdo it.
 Besides protecting your teeth against bacteria that cause decay, cheese contains proteins like casein that act as a buffer against decay-promoting acids formed when you eat sugary goods.